-Shareholders wishing to lodge questions in advance of the meeting, or raise issues or concerns at any time are invited to do so by writing to the Chairman at the registered office.
+Shareholders wishing to lodge questions in advance of the meeting, or raise issues or concerns at any time are invited to do so by contacting the Chairman at the registered office or by email at ITSecretariat@janushenderson.com.
 General presentations to both shareholders and analysts follow the publication of the annual results.
 All meetings between the Fund Managers and shareholders are reported to the Board.